vue-a11y/eslint-plugin-vuejs-accessibility/docs/form-control-has-label.md

 ```

 For the `labelComponents` option, these strings determine which elements (**always including** `<label>`) should be checked for having the `for` prop.
 This is a good use case when you have a wrapper component that simply renders a `label` element.

+For the `labelComponentsWithLabel` option, these strings determine which elements should be checked for having a `label` or `aria-label` prop.
+This is a good use case when you have a wrapper component that renders a `label` element when provided.

 For the `controlComponents` option, these strings determine which elements (**always including** `<input>`, `<textarea>` and `<select>`) should be checked for having an associated label.
 This is a good use case when you have a wrapper component that simply renders an input element.